ICD-10 Codes in South Africa: A Doctor's Guide to Clean Medical Aid Claims

 Why was my medical aid claim rejected for an ICD-10 code?

-The most common causes are a missing code on a claim line, a code that is not in the South African Master Industry Table (often a US ICD-10-CM code), a three-character category header used where a fourth character is required, or a secondary-only code — an asterisk, sequelae or External Cause Code — placed in the primary position.
+The most common causes are a missing code on a claim line, a code that is not in the South African Master Industry Table (often a US ICD-10-CM code), a three-character category header used where a fourth character is required, or a secondary-only code, such as an asterisk, sequelae or External Cause Code, placed in the primary position.
 Injury and poisoning claims are also rejected when the compulsory External Cause Code is missing.
-Check the code against the WHO ICD-10 browser and the MIT validity flags, correct it, and resubmit.
+Rejections on these grounds are correctable: once the claim carries a code that is valid in the Master Industry Table, it can be resubmitted.

 Is ICD-10 coding compulsory on South African medical aid claims?

 Yes.
 A valid ICD-10 diagnosis code must appear on every claim line submitted to a South African medical scheme, and claims without one are rejected.
-The requirement applies to every line of the account, not just the header, and it applies across the healthcare disciplines that claim from schemes.
+The requirement applies to each line of the account rather than the header alone, and it applies across the healthcare disciplines that claim from schemes.

 Does South Africa use ICD-10-CM?